James Tedesco: 2017

 In March and April, Tedesco alongside Tigers captain Aaron Woods and halves partners Luke Brooks and Mitchell Moses attracted media attention, with speculation about where the players, dubbed as the "Big Four" would end after all of their contracts expired at season's end.
 On 3 May, it was announced that Tedesco signed a 4-year contract with the Sydney Roosters, starting in the 2018 season.

 Tedesco played fullback in all 3 matches in the 2017 State of Origin series, scoring a try in the game 1 victory before going down the next 2 matches to lose the shield to Queensland.

 Tedesco finished his last year with the Wests Tigers with him playing in 21 matches and scoring 5 tries.

 On 12 September at the Rugby League Players' Association's awards night, Tedesco was voted player of the year by his peers.

-On 23 September, Tedesco played for Prime Minister's XIII against Papua New Guinea, playing at fullback and scoring 3 tries in the 48–8 win in Port Moresby.
+On 23 September, Tedesco played fullback for Prime Minister's XIII against Papua New Guinea, scoring 3 tries in the 48–8 win in Port Moresby.

 On 5 October 2017, after missing on selection in the Australia Kangaroos squad, Tedesco was instead named in the 24-man Italy squad for the 2017 Rugby League World Cup.

 After Italy's shock 36–12 defeat by Ireland in Cairns in Game 1 of their pool matches, Tedesco was king hit by fellow Italian teammate Shannon Wakeman while having drinks at Pier Bar in Cairns.
 Tedesco was talking to Wakeman's girlfriend which led to the altercation.
 Tedesco then told Italian officials not to sack Wakeman over the incident and that it was just a misunderstanding.
 He went on to say "It was just a miscommunication between myself and him, there were a few drinks and it quickly escalated", "We were all there after the loss, we wanted to get away from it all a bit.
 It's sad it happened.
 The next morning we met, shook hands and he apologised".
 Tedesco played in all 3 matches and scored 2 tries in the tournament.